-Blog > FHIR Blog #1 - Setting up the Azure FHIR Service
+Blog > How to set up the Azure FHIR Service

 Annoyingly, the documentation on the Microsoft website for setting up and getting going with the FHIR service from scratch is not amazingly clear as the required information is spread across many pages.